8 minutes read

 Your .env file contains sensitive information.

+Most of the time, data leaks are inside jobs.
 A password manager is a better solution for sharing credentials.

 If you want your team members to have access to a curated set of sensitive information, use a password manager with a proven track record of rock-solid security.